quicwg/base-drafts/draft-ietf-quic-tls.md

 Note:

 : TLS session tickets and address validation tokens are used to carry QUIC configuration information between connections.
-These MUST NOT be used to carry application semantics.
+Specifically, to enable a server to efficiently recover state that is used in connection establishment and address validation.
+These MUST NOT be used to communicate application semantics between endpoints.
 The potential for reuse of these tokens means that they require stronger protections against replay.

 A server that accepts 0-RTT on a connection incurs a higher cost than accepting